DAFaulkens/rbs-home-buyers/README.md

 This documentation will be updated once the new functionality is in production.

-### Getting Started
+### Download and Installation

-Get started with the Konectpal Invest Responsive Website Template for building any responsive, mobile-first sites, with Bootstrap and a template starter page.
+Get started with the Konectpal UI.

 ### CSS